keithalewis/math/um1.md

 Partial information is modeled by a _partition_ of $\Omega$.
 Elements of the partition are _atoms_.
-The model specifies partitions $\AA_t$ represening available information at each trading time $t\in T$.
+The model specifies partitions $\AA_t$ representing available information at each trading time $t\in T$.

 Let $\bar{\AA}$ denote the smallest _algebra of sets_ generated by a finite partition $\AA$ of $\Omega$.
 Every function $D\colon\AA\to\RR$ can be extended to a measure